September 10, 2021

 Does a High PSA Mean I Have Prostate Cancer?

 For many years, one of the primary screening tests for prostate cancer was a PSA test.
-If the number was high, further testing for prostate cancer was likely.
-Recently, however, doctors have found that an elevated PSA isn’t a sure sign of prostate cancer.
-While it could be an indicator of cancer, it can also be a sign of other non-cancerous prostate conditions.
+If the number was high, further testing for prostate cancer was the result.
+However, in recent years doctors found that an elevated PSA isn’t a sure sign of prostate cancer.
+It could be an indicator of cancer, but it can also be a sign of several common, non-cancerous prostate conditions.

 What is a PSA Test?